aplatkouski/ap-games/README.md

 turns marking the spaces in an 8x8 board.

-Each player must place the piece so that an opponent's piece, or a row of opponent's pieces, is flanked by your pieces.\nAll of the opponent's pieces between your pieces are then turned over to become your color.
+Each player must place the piece so that an opponent's piece, or a row of opponent's pieces, is flanked by your pieces.
+All of the opponent's pieces between your pieces are then turned over to become your color.
 The object of the game is to own more pieces than your opponent when the game is over.